MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

-After you create and [publish a bot](publication-fundamentals-publish-channels.md), your customers can [use the bot’s Web Chat canvas to interact with it](publication-connect-bot-to-web-channels.md).
+After you create and [publish a bot](publication-fundamentals-publish-channels.md), your customers can [use the bot's Web Chat canvas to interact with it](publication-connect-bot-to-web-channels.md).

 The default look and feel of the bot is defined by the Web Chat canvas.
 You can customize the chat canvas in two ways, depending on the complexity of the customizations: